-Some optometry insurance carriers have options to bundle various types of insurance, which can save you money.
+Again, some optometry insurance carriers have options to bundle or package various types of insurance, which can help save you money.

-PECAA is the nation’s premiere Doctor Alliance Group created to promote and protect independent eye care professionals.
+PECAA is the nation’s premier Doctor Alliance Group and was created to promote and protect independent eye care professionals.
 We are here to help you through all the complexities and challenges that come with running your own optometry practice, including finding the right insurance coverage.
 We offer our members countless benefits, including business consulting, billing and coding support, training and education, professional networking opportunities, marketing support, HR support, group buying power, and much, much more.
-Join PECAA today and we’ll be there to support you along each and every step of of your career!

 Become a member of PECAA today and we’ll be there to support you along each and every step of your career in optometry!